Savage944/Hardhat-TTKN-TOKENS/README.md

 # TTKN Token DApp
-This is my combined or preferred version of the README.
+This is my combined or preferred version of a token MINT.